okakura/multi-blog/apps/multi-blog/README.md

-# Multi-Blog Platform
+# Multi-Blog Platform - Frontend Application

+> **Note**: This is the React frontend application within the Multi-Blog Platform Nx monorepo.
+For the complete setup and architecture overview, see the [main README](../../README.md).

-A full-stack multi-tenant blog platform built with React (frontend) and Rust/Axum (backend).
-Supports multiple domains with independent blog instances, user authentication, and **enterprise-grade observability**.
+A modern React frontend for the multi-tenant blog platform, built with React 19, TypeScript, Tailwind CSS, and comprehensive enterprise observability features.

 ## 🚀 Features

-### Core Platform
+### Core Frontend Features
-- **Multi-tenant Architecture**: Support for multiple blog domains
+- **Multi-tenant Architecture**: Dynamic domain-based theming and content
-- **Modern Frontend**: React 19 with TypeScript, Tailwind CSS, and Rsbuild
+- **Modern React Stack**: React 19 with TypeScript, Tailwind CSS v4, and Rsbuild
-- **Robust Backend**: Rust with Axum framework and PostgreSQL
+- **Rich Text Editor**: TipTap-based editor with image uploads and formatting
+- **Admin Dashboard**: Content management, user management, and analytics
 - **Authentication**: JWT-based auth with role-based access control
-- **Admin Dashboard**: Content management, user management, and analytics
+- **Responsive Design**: Mobile-first design with Tailwind CSS
-- **Domain Management**: Configure themes and settings per domain
+- **State Management**: SWR for data fetching and caching
-- **Rich Text Editor**: TipTap-based editor with image uploads
+- **Routing**: React Router v7 with dynamic routes

 ### 🔍 Enterprise Observability Stack
 - **Distributed Tracing**: OpenTelemetry + Jaeger v2 with OTLP support